 However, despite its convenience, Wi-Fi can also pose a significant threat to your business network security if it’s not properly secured.

-Here are ten ways to protect your business’ wireless network from hackers:
+Here are 10 ways to protect your business’ WiFi network from hackers:

 1. Opt For WPA2 (and a new password)

 All too often, and for the sake of ease and speed, small businesses opt to set up their equipment (router) using the default password and admin provided.

 The problem is they leave it that way – making them an instant target for hackers everywhere.

 One of our #1 wireless security best practices is to fortify your Wi-Fi using WPA2 and a strong password that is at least 12 characters long.

 While you may be able to select from several wireless security modes on your router (such as WEP and WPA, below), WPA2 employs the most complicated (and best) encryption algorithm.

 Short for “Wi-Fi Protected Access 2,” WPA2 is a router-based security standard designed to protect your Wi-Fi network and the devices using it.

 You may have heard about this one while trying to get some different shows on Netflix (don't worry... we won't tell 😀), but it's one of the best methods to keep your WiFi secure.